zenml-io/zenml/docs/book/mlops_stacks/container_registries/custom.md

 ---
-description: Implement a custom container registry
+description: How to develop a custom container registry
 ---

 {% hint style="warning" %}